99002508/Indata-Sudoku/README.md

 Backtracking algorithm used for solving sudoku problem.

 ## Input
-The input to the problem will be taken either from a .csv/.text file which contains the clues and position
+The input to the problem will be taken either from a ".csv" or a ".text" file which contains the clues and position
            value of the said problem in distinct formats.
 ## Output
 Solution for the printed sudoku.